-At about $\sim 360,000$ yr after the Big Bang (Recombination epoch), the universe cool down at a point were the baryons are combined with the leptons.
-These acoustic oscillations freeze.
+At about $\sim 360,000$ yr after the Big Bang (Recombination epoch), the universe cools down at a point were the baryons are combined with the leptons.
+These acoustic oscillations almost freeze in the spacetime continuum.

 Shortly after, about $\sim 380,000$ yr after Big Bang (Decoupling epoch), the photons cannot interact anymore with the already produced atoms.
-Therefore the photons free stream in space-time continuum, in the form of CMB radiation.
-Note the informations of BAO oscillations is also encoded to the free streaming photons.
+Therefore the photons free stream into the space-time continuum, in the form of CMB radiation.
+Note that the informations of BAO oscillations is also encoded to the free streaming photons.